Thom Anderson, M.S.

 Associate Dean of Faculty and Academic Programs, Master of Liberal Studies

-Thom Anderson has seen a lot of the world.
-But even when he was in Morocco and in Diego Garcia working with merchant marines, he knew he would one day end up teaching.
+Thom Anderson has seen a lot of the world, but even when he was in Morocco and Diego Garcia working with merchant marines, he knew he would one day end up teaching.
 Lyndon, he says, is just the right spot for him.
-In fact, he was attracted to Lyndon by the same qualities that attract many students—by the College’s small size, beautiful surroundings and rural nature.
+In fact, he was attracted to Lyndon by the same qualities that attract many students—by the College’s small size, beautiful surroundings, and rural nature.

 “I find the students really down-to-earth here,” he says.
 “They remind me of my own classmates and myself as a first-in-family college graduate.
 I can really connect with them; that means a lot to me.”